EduGonO/scenariOS/README.md

 ## MCP inspector

-Set `MISTRAL_API_KEY` and test the MCP endpoint with the inspector:
+Set `MISTRAL_API_KEY` in your environment (server runtime) and test the MCP endpoint with the inspector:

 ```bash
 MISTRAL_API_KEY=your_key npm run inspector